 The Program, by virtue of its breadth, has access to the facilities of all the departments, institutes, and centers of its faculty members.
 These include the Institute for Systems Research, the Institute for Advanced Computer Studies, the Center for Advanced Study of Language, the Maryland Neuroimaging Center, and the various well-equipped research laboratories and department facilities of the faculty.
 Animal facilities are available where necessary.
 NACS has developed close collaborations with the National Institutes of Health (NIH), Children's National Medical Center (CNMC), and Walter Reed National Military Medical Center (WRNMMC).
 NACS students can conduct research in laboratories with NACS adjunct faculty at these institutions.
 Thus, these relationships extend research and training opportunities for students while they get their degrees from the NACS program.

-Graduate fellowships are available on a competitive basis to both entering and continuing students, while qualified students may also receive teaching assistantships.
-In addition, some faculty have graduate research assistantships for their students.
+Fellowships are available on a competitive basis to both entering and continuing students, while qualified students may also receive teaching assistantships.
+In addition, some faculty have research assistantships for their students.